Pathfinder - Oracle Handbook

-- Abundant Revelations: One extra use of a revalation is really hard to justify unless the revalation is exceptionally good.
+- Abundant Revelations: One extra use of a revelation is really hard to justify unless the revelation is exceptionally good.
 I might consider this on the Dual-Cursed Oracle's Fortune revelation, but I would never take this on anything less powerful than that.

 - Combat Casting: If you're going into melee, you should be able to handle weapons well enough to not need this.